ePages-de/epages-devportal/_posts/2016/2016-11-30-what-its-like-to-be-an-agile-technical-writer.md

 This also goes without saying.
 If you don't love writing, it's hard to get the message across.
-This is why developers hate documentation and love having a technical writer around {% emoji wink %}.
+This is why developers hate documentation and love having a technical writer around 😉.

 ## Embrace change